CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Cyclical State Transitions

 Object placement is performed sequentially, one object at a time, using a backtracking mechanism.
 As each object is introduced into the scene, spatial constraints are enforced to ensure sufficient margins to both the scene boundaries and all previously placed objects.
 This margin check helps avoid immediate overlaps or near-collisions.

-Once all objects have been tentatively placed, the scene is simulated across all frames of the video using the specified object motion functions, e.g., orbiting, bouncing, or linear movement.
+Once all objects have been tentatively placed, the scene is simulated across all video frames using the specified object motion functions, e.g., orbiting, bouncing, or linear movement.
 During this simulation step, pairwise margin constraints are again evaluated for every object pair at each frame.
 If any collisions or spatial violations are detected due to a specific property, e.g., initial position or orbit radius, the corresponding property is resampled up to a predefined number of attempts.

 If resampling a property does not resolve the conflict, the entire object is discarded and regenerated.
 This process itself is also bounded by a maximum number of attempts, after which the generation logic backtracks and attempts a different configuration for the prior object.
-If a valid scene cannot be generated after exceeding a global backtracking limit, the generation is considered failed for the given seed.
+If a generation exceeds a backtracking limit, it is considered failed for the given seed.

 To ease the process of generating valid scenes without collisions, CycliST facilitates a larger overall scene compared to, e.g., CLEVR~\citep{johnson2017clevr}, by pulling the camera's view away from the scene, creating more space for objects to move in without collisions or violating margins.